ArielFerreiro/ar-stamp-checker/README.md

 To be able to train reasonable amoung of data we will use Albumentation techniques.

 To annotate bounding boxes we used https://www.makesense.ai/ tool.

+### ***Work Approach:***

+We will split the work in two phases or attempts.
+The first will be to create a model to classify the stamps between genuine or fake using an inception CNN.

+The second step will be to create another model to automatically detect the label position in the original image.

+The app will use both models to do the job.
+First will use the stamp detecto to check the stamp position and crop the original image to the bounding box detected.
+After using the classifier we will be able to let the user know what kind of label it is being analized.